- White-on-Black Mulch Instructions | Tech Sheet (PDF)

 Row Markers for the Seedbed Roller

 The Seedbed Roller's 1" mesh makes arrangement of the Row Markers easy, allowing you to mark perfectly-spaced rows for seeding while you roll the bed.

-In preparing existing beds for mid-season succession plantings, tilling is typically not necessary, but aeration with a broadfork is almost invariably a good idea.
+Tilling is typically not necessary, but aeration with a Broadfork is almost invariably a good idea.

 The rest of the bed-prep elements above fall into line next as you prepare the bed: use the Tilther to fluff and even the bed top and incorporate any needed amendments; the Bed Prep Rake to level and smooth; the Seedbed Roller to firm; Dibbles and Row Markers if necessary; and so forth.

 This hand-pulled device makes laying plastic mulch on the soil faster and easier.

 Unless you have a tractor-mounted mulch layer, this step can be a labor-intensive process.
 Here is an alternative solution — a novel product that is "people-powered."

 Quickly and efficiently lay mulch by hand with this manually operated device.
 Fully adjustable for a wide variety of bed widths and mulch sizes, this hand-powered mulch layer can be a real game-changer.
 Designed for maneuverability, it can be useful in greenhouses, high tunnels, or areas where field space is limited.

 One of the greatest features of the Manual Mulch Layer is that it can concurrently lay single or multiple lines of drip tape.
 For precise placement, optional Drip Tape Collar Stops can be fitted.
 The Manual Mulch Layer accommodates 36–60" mulch widths, weighs 97 pounds, and requires some assembly.